-How can lymphatic drainage nourish your soul?
+How can lymphatic drainage nourish you?

 Manual lymphatic drainage is a gentle form of massage intended to improve the circulation of lymphatic fluid throughout the body.
 The lymphatic system is a network of fine vessels which has an important role in immune function as well as the elimination of wastes, toxins and excess fluid from the body’s tissues.
 It has a similar structure to the cardiovascular system, which carries blood around the body, but without a central pump like the heart, it relies on the action of the muscles to circulate the lymph fluid.